Dipen0210/Dipen0210/README.md

 ### 👨‍💻 About Me

 - 🌟 **Summary**:
-Passionate about building intelligent systems that solve real-world problems with a background in Machine Learning/AI and Software Engineering.
+Passionate about building intelligent systems that solve real-world problems with a background in AI/ML and Software Engineering.

 - 💡 **Current Focus**:
  Building scalable developing efficient **Software solutions** as well as **AI/ML models and agents** for the Finance, Healthcare, and Automation industries.